manchal-02/redis-test/README.md

 ### Introduction

 This tutorial will guide you through the process of setting up a Redis-backed counter using Flask and Python.
-The tutorial assumes that you have a basic understanding of Python, Flask, and Redis.
+The tutorial assumes that you have a basic understanding of Python, Nginx, Flask, and Redis.

 ### Prerequisites